djhworld/zipit/README.md

 zipit
 -------

-Takes each line of two input files and prints them to stdout, separated by a delimiter.
+Takes each line of two input files and prints them to stdout in either tabbed or JSON format.

+Includes option to cycle the first file (`LEFT_FILE`) indefinitely.

 Example: